-... is not only the Patronal Festival of Scotland and of the Ecumenical Patriarchate, but also the felicitous and significant day upon which Cardinal Pole absolved this realm from schism in 1554.
+... is not only the Patronal Festival of Scotland and of the Ecumenical Patriarchate, but also the felicitous and significant day upon which Cardinal Pole absolved this realm of England from schism in 1554.
 Moreover, it is the anniversary of a marvellous scene on S Andrew's Day in 1569: the Absolution of the Diocese of Durham from Heresy and Schism.
-(Also a day to reread Eamon Duffy's Fires of Faith.
-Do it now before you forget.)
+(Also a day to reread Eamon Duffy's Fires of Faith?)

 As the custom used to be, the Consecration had been of two pontiffs for the price of one.
 The other consecrand was being provided to be a new suffragan for that illiberal liberal bishop, Selby of Worcester.
 Afterwards, at one end of the steps, a large queue formed up to kiss Bishop Andrew's ring and to receive his episcopal blessing.
-At the other end, the Worcester consecrand seemed to be doing a strange little ritual dance amid a small group of friends and family, intermittently yanking up his trousers to show off his Socks Of Many Colours.
-Perhaps he was a Mason, or an animist, or both.
+At the other end, the Worcester consecrand seemed to be doing a strange little ritual dance amid a small group of friends and family, intermittently yanking up his trousers to show off his Socks Of Many Colours (Diversity Socks?).
+Perhaps he was a Mason, or an animist, or a cryptoBergoglian, or a reincarnation of Pachamama.

 The Ebbsfleet years were fun.
 And fine preparation for the real fun: the Ordinariate!